Translation APIs

 Local Model Connection Guide

-Default Endpoint Address Examples
+Default API Endpoint Examples

-http://127.0.0.1:11434/v1/chat/completions
+Ollama http://127.0.0.1:11434/v1/chat/completions

-http://localhost:61234/v1/chat/completions
+LM Studio http://localhost:61234/v1/chat/completions

 OLLAMA_ORIGINS="*" ollama serve

-3. Check the "Enable CORS" checkbox.
+3. Check the “Enable CORS” box (as shown below).

 Language Support